Reviewed by

 The IEC also facilitates smooth transactions with customs, banks, and other relevant authorities.
 Without this registration, businesses cannot legally carry out international trade activities, making it a crucial document for anyone involved in global commerce.

-How to Download the IEC Code Certificate?
+How to Download the IEC Code Certificate in India?

 You can download your e-IEC certificate by following these simple steps: